CraftAcademyLabs/ca_course/atm_challenge/step_8.md

 ```
 (I would like you to find out why I use capital letters in the variable name)

-And when we set the `:exp_date` value, we can start with todays date and add the value of the constant and finish off by formating the date the way we want it.
+And when we set the `:exp_date` value, we can start with today's date and add the value of the constant and finish off by formatting the date the way we want it.
 It could look something like this.

 ```ruby
 def set_expire_date